Dawood-Khan0098/Dawood-Khan0098/README.md

 - 🌱 I’m currently learning ... software and web development.
 - 💞️ I’m looking to collaborate on ... smit.
 - 📫 How to reach me ... email adress:muhammaddawoodkhan0098@gmail.com
+ Ask me about JavaScript, webdeveloping, app developing, coding
 <!---
-Dawood-Khan0098/Dawood-Khan0098 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Dawood-khan/Dawood Khan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->